 Whether its contract language that protects them from copyright infringement or better SAP pricing models and support, there are a number of things SAP customers say the software company should do to help them in the coming year.

-For one, SAP should look at changing its standard contract language that holds customers liable if SAP is sued by a third-party vendor for intellectual property infringement, according to Don Whittington, chief information officer of
+For one, SAP should look at changing its standard contract language that holds customers liable if SAP is sued by a third-party vendor for intellectual property infringement, according to Don Whittington, chief information officer of Florida Crystals, a maker of sweeteners and sugar substitutes based in West Palm Beach, Fla.

 “We’re struggling with SAP’s lack of indemnification from IT infringement,” Whittington said.
 “Especially with some of these new products, I think that’s a risk for customers.
 From our standpoint, every contract we’ve had with major software providers, they’ve had a clause that holds us harmless from [their potential] infringement on third-party vendors’ intellectual property.”